C4se-K/ta-discordbot/README.md

 # ta-discordbot

-A intermediary backend service that helps communication between Discord and N8N by sending messages sent by users in a speicified Discord Guild to a specified N8N address.
+A intermediary backend service that helps communication between Discord and N8N by forwarding messages and slash-command inputs to n8n workflows, while running a small Flask webserver to keep the process alive Vercel.